 How To Not Be Socially Awkward: Is It Possible?

-Furthermore, an individual may not realize the major impact that social anxiety may be having on the different areas of their life, as it can manifest itself in some sneaky and unexpected ways.
-Social anxiety is a legitimate ailment leading one to experience irrational anxiety and fear stemming irrationally from worries of being judged by others as inadequate.
+An individual may not realize the major impact that social anxiety may be having on the different areas of their life, as it can manifest itself in some sneaky and unexpected ways.
+Social anxiety is a legitimate ailment-change word to condition leading one to experience irrational anxiety and fear stemming irrationally from worries of being judged by others as inadequate.

 The anxiety associated with this affliction can significantly interfere with one's daily routine, performance at work or school, and other major areas of life.
 It often originates in childhood, with anxious children exhibiting behaviors like excessive clinging to caregivers or tantrums when in new and unfamiliar surroundings.